 For details and updates please check the blogposts regularly, and don’t hesitate to communicate with us.
 No donation is too small to help.
 All our management is volunteer.
 All donations are tax deductible and spent 100% on program costs.

 Hurricane recovery in Haiti.
-Last year TCI’s friends and supporters funded the launch of a fruit tree program for Haitian farm families that were wiped out by Hurricane Matthew October 4, 2016.
+In the Fall of 2016 TCI’s friends and supporters funded the launch of a fruit tree program for Haitian farm families that were wiped out by Hurricane Matthew October 4, 2016.
 After hurricane Matthew destroyed agricultural production in the south, which used to produce almost half of Haiti’s food, TCI designed an integrated food security and local governance program that distributes fruit trees to women farmers and gardeners in the hurricane impacted area through their community organizations.
-The program is going strong.
-We are helping this important area of Haiti get sustainably back on its feet and never face the prospect of famine again by supporting women farmers and gardeners through their community civic groups, which are now planning to start up their own profitable fruit tree nurseries.
-This is not a giveaway program, it’s a highly targeted sustainable development program, and with your help it is working!
+Thanks to continued support and a grant from Cross Catholic Outreach, the program is going strong and is helping women farmers in Southern Haiti to get sustainably back on their feet and never face the prospect of famine again.
+The program supports women farmers and gardeners through their community civic groups, which are now planning to start up their own profitable fruit tree nurseries.
+This is not a giveaway program.
+It’s a highly targeted sustainable development program, and with your help it is working!

 Remember: No donation is too small to help.
 All our management is volunteer.
 All donations are tax deductible and spent 100% on program costs.